 We get it.
 You’re busy.
 It seems what we are all lacking in today’s hustle-bustle world is time.
 But don’t worry, we can help take one thing off your to do list.
 If you’re a dog owner pressed for time, you should know that we couldn’t make enrolling your dog at our doggy daycare any easier – we will even pick-up and/or drop-off your pooch for you (talk about door to door service!).
 We regularly offer doggy pick-up and drop-off services for clients living in Beverly, Salem, Marblehead, Swampscott, Lynn, Nahant, Peabody, Hamilton, and Wenham (for rides outside these areas please contact firstname.lastname@example.org).
-Morning pickups are typically scheduled between 7:30 and 9:00AM (a more precise pickup window can be communicated to you upon request the evening before a dog’s scheduled pickup).
-Dogs scheduled for a “half-day” with transportation home are typically dropped off between 12 noon and 2PM*; dogs scheduled for a “full day” with transportation home are usually dropped off between 2:30 and 5PM; drop-off times will vary depending on where you live.
-For a more precise drop-off window, please contact management the day of your dog’s scheduled drop-off.
+Morning pickups are typically scheduled between 7:30 and 9:00AM.
+Dogs are dropped off at the end of the day between 2:30 and 5PM; drop-off times will vary depending on where you live.
+For a more precise pickup or drop-off window, please contact management the day before your dog’s scheduled transportation services.

-If you have specific pick-up and/or drop-off instructions that you would like us for us to adhere — for example, to leave your dog in a certain room at drop-off, or to crate him — we ask that you kindly email this information to: email@example.com (please do not text pick-up or drop-off instructions).
+If you have specific pick-up and/or drop-off instructions that you would like us to adhere to — for example, to leave your dog in a certain room at drop-off, or to crate him — we ask that you kindly email this information to: email@example.com (please do not text pick-up or drop-off instructions).